albertowd/live-telemetry/README.md

 * Suspension height (mm).

-  Suspension height from the floor is the same on the two sides because the AC only tells the front and rear ride height.
+  Suspension height from the floor is the same on each side because the AC only tells the front and rear ride height.

 * Suspension travel (%).

   The suspension bar shows the actual travel.
 Now it uses the Python API to fetch correct values.
 But if the mod does not have max suspension travel, it will dynamically change the max value based on each data current travel value and change its normal color to blue (aka Kunos Alfa 155).
+Also, the drawed color is the worst of the last 60 frames to not change it so fast (the log will still logs each frame data).
 It changes color warn about the percentage level:

   * <span style="color:white">white</span>: between 90% and 10%.</span>
   * <span style="color:blue">blue</span>: between 90% and 10% if the suspension is using dynamic values.</span>